 In turn, the USOPC saw my art as a perfect match for their Colorado Spring’s Training Campus Visitor Center.
 Although the USOPC is inundated with proposals from artists and photographers, they responded quickly to my outreach.
 I was invited to discuss my project while enjoying a behind the scenes tour and lunch at the athletes’ cafeteria.
 The greatest gift of that visit was meeting Sophia Herzog.

 I first noticed Sophia when I approached the Center’s reception counter, then again as she walked past me.
 Her body looked super-strong, beautifully curvaceous, yet intriguingly unusual.
 While introducing myself, I learned Sophia is an USOC Paralympic swimmer, silver medalist, and two-time World Champ in the breast stroke.
 (Since then, she broke the World Record for the 200m.)
-Sophia is also finishing her Broadcast-Business major while training while training for her final race in Tokyo 2020.
+Sophia is also finishing her Broadcast-Business major while training for her final race in Tokyo 2020.
 Whew!

 Later, I learned online that we share many interests and similarities, including a strong affection for making art.
 I have long-wanted to create figurative art that features water.
 So I invited Sophia to be my first USOC model to cast, but also to assist me with other steps in creating her art.
 From working with Sophia, I sense that she gives her all to any project she takes on.
 She immediately accepted my invitation to participate and came to my studio, plus saw my sculptures of dancers at Colorado Ballet.